-- OS Filesystem-level Encryption can be applied at the Linux operating system filesystem level to cover all files in a volume.
-An example of this approach is Cloudera Navigator Encrypt on page 316 (formerly Gazzang zNcrypt) which is available for Cloudera customers licensed for Cloudera Navigator.
+• OS Filesystem-level - Encryption can be applied at the Linux operating system filesystem level to cover all files in a volume.
+An example of this approach is Cloudera Navigator Encrypt on page 327 (formerly Gazzang zNcrypt) which is available for Cloudera customers licensed for Cloudera Navigator.
 Navigator Encrypt operates at the Linux volume level, so it can encrypt cluster data inside and outside HDFS, such as temp/spill files, configuration files and metadata databases (to be used only for data related to a CDH cluster).
-Navigator Encrypt must be used with Cloudera Navigator Key Trustee Server on page 298 (formerly Gazzang zTrustee). - Network-level Encryption can be applied to encrypt data just before it gets sent across a network and to decrypt it just after receipt.
-In Hadoop, this means coverage for data sent from client user interfaces as well as service-to-service communication like remote procedure calls (RPCs).
-This protection uses industry-standard protocols such as TLS/SSL.
+Navigator Encrypt must be used with Cloudera Navigator Key Trustee Server on page 303 (formerly Gazzang zTrustee).